TABLE OF CONTENTS

 The creators of cannabis-infused edibles have to account for dosage in order to remain compliant with state rules and regulations, and you do as well for safe consumption.

-The peak of the effects can come between the 2- and 5-hour mark after consumption.
-The effects can subside after 6 to 12 hours.
+The peak of the effects can come between the 2- and 4-hour mark after consumption.
+The effects can subside after 6 to 10 hours.

-Novice marijuana users sometimes become impatient while waiting for the high to take effect and think it’s not coming, only to eat more edibles and then discover the paranoia and other adverse effects are too much to handle.
+Novice marijuana users sometimes become impatient while waiting for the high to take effect, only to eat more edibles and then discover the paranoia and other adverse effects are too much to handle.

-Generally, when you eat a cannabis edible, it goes through your digestive system and is metabolized in the liver.
-There, the THC is converted into its more potent and longer-lasting metabolite: 11-hydroxy-THC.
+When you consume a cannabis edible, it undergoes digestion and metabolization in the liver.
+During this process, THC is transformed into its more potent and longer-lasting metabolite known as 11-hydroxy-THC

 Nanoemulsions such as oils and isolates also produce fast-acting effects since they are able to be absorbed into the bloodstream through the mouth, throat, esophagus, and stomach lining instead of being metabolized in the liver.
 Nanoemulsions can take effect in 10 to 15 minutes.